mibrs/mibrs.github.io/README.md

 # minima

+This is the minima theme with some customisations for our ECA class as well as some sample posts for you to build your blog on.

+The explanations and examples here are kept simple so that the coder can slowly get used to the process of creating regular posts.

+Changes compared to the normal documentation:
+1. Deleted all references to local installation, we are using the web interface only.
+2. The sample posts provided with the theme are left, but they have been adapted when required to make content easier to understand and describing basic tasks in more detail.

 *Minima is a one-size-fits-all Jekyll theme for writers*.
 It's Jekyll's default (and first) theme.
 It's what you get when you run `jekyll new`.

 ***Disclaimer:** The information here may vary depending on the version you're using.
 Please refer to the `README.md` bundled